 Due to the nature of its business, Winton has a limited supply chain.
 Accordingly, the risk of Modern Slavery in Winton’s business is relatively low when compared to businesses which produce or sell physical goods.Winton’s direct supply chain is limited and includes, for example, financial data providers.
 Winton uses a number of third party suppliers in its indirect supply chain in relation to non-core functions such as cleaning and security.

 Supply chain audit and due diligence

-Winton has applied a risk-based approach in its supply chain audit.
-In particular, it has reviewed the supply arrangements that are considered to pose the highest risk of Modern Slavery, taking into account qualitative factors including particular industry or sector risk, business partner risk and geographical risk.
-As part of this risk assessment, Winton also conducted research in order to determine which suppliers are directly bound by the Act and, where relevant, requested other evidence of compliance such as copies of relevant certifications and policies.
+Winton has applied a risk-based approach in its supply chain audit and has considered the results of previous supply chain audits.
+As part of those audits, it reviewed the supply arrangements that are considered to pose the highest risk of Modern Slavery, taking into account qualitative factors including particular industry or sector risk, business partner risk and geographical risk.
+As part of this risk assessment, Winton also conducted research in order to determine which suppliers are directly bound by UK Rules and, where relevant, requested other evidence of compliance such as copies of relevant certifications and policies.

 Working for Winton

 Winton has over 150 employees and a number of independent contractors and consultants who perform business and non-core functions.
 The majority of staff employed or engaged by Winton carry out highly-skilled activities and therefore the risk of these workers being subject to Modern Slavery is relatively low.

 Furthermore, Winton promotes high standards of health and safety at work and does not tolerate Modern Slavery in its recruitment or employment arrangements.
 Winton’s staff are protected by relevant laws and regulations, which are fully reflected in Winton’s policies and procedures.
 Winton’s standard terms with recruitment firms include contractual protections to address the risk of Modern Slavery.

 Winton maintains the following policies which it believes are relevant in the detection and prevention of Modern Slavery: